 Staying connected while I was there was a straightforward and not terribly expensive process.
 If you want to do the same, here’s everything you need to know about buying a local prepaid SIM card in Qatar.

 There are two cellphone providers in Qatar, Ooredoo and Vodafone.

 Ooredoo is the clear front-runner, with better coverage and speeds, and two-thirds of the market.
 Even though it had higher prices, it’s the option I went for since I’d be taking a trip through sparsely-populated parts of the country.

-Vodafone, on the other hands, offers slightly cheaper packages, with less coverage and slower data speeds.
+Vodafone, on the other hand, offers slightly cheaper packages with less coverage and slower data speeds.
 If you’re only going to be visiting the main centers and want to stay on a tighter budget, it’s worth a look.

 Whether you decide to go with Ooredoo or Vodafone, the easiest place for visitors to buy a SIM card is the arrival hall at Doha’s Hamad International Airport.

 Once you exit into the terminal, you’ll find the Ooredoo stand on the far right of the hall (above) and the Vodafone store to the left.
 Prepare to be approached by half a dozen taxi touts on your walk to either stall!

 Getting the SIM card was quick and easy, taking just a few minutes.
 You’ll most likely be offered just the SIM by itself, without credit, calls, texts, or data included.
 Double-check with the staff member whether this is the case, and ask to add an appropriate call, text, and/or data package before you leave the airport if so.